stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 !!! danger "Long running processes need to run in the background"

-    If your job's actual paylod (the application or command you want to run) is running continuously for the whole duration of the job, it needs to be executed in the background, so the trap can be processed.
+    If your job's actual payload (the application or command you want to run) is running continuously for the whole duration of the job, it needs to be executed in the background, so the trap can be processed.